 If you are found with Schedule III, IV, or V drugs, the penalty could be 1 to 5 years in prison.
 If it is your second or subsequent offense, you are facing 1 to 10 years prison time.

 Additionally, if you are found guilty and a car was used during the felony, your driver’s license will be suspended.

 The drugs do not have to be found on your person for you to be guilty of drug possession.
 Driving a car in which drugs are found is sufficient for the law to determine that you are in violation of the Controlled Substance Act.
 Even if the drugs are found thrown out or hidden, the State will still try to prove you were in possession.
 Depending on where the drugs were found, two people or more can be considered to have possession of the same drugs.
 Important facts for both the state and defense are whether or not paraphernalia or residue in plain view was found, and also whether you attempted to flee.

 Additionally, drug crimes almost always implicate Fourth Amendment a analysis which can serve as a basis for suppression of the drugs.
 This means that if the State unlawfully searched or seized the drugs, the drugs are thrown out of evidence, and the case dismissed.
 The Lawyers at W. Scott Smith specialize in Fourth Amendment arguments and have successfully defended hundreds of cases with these issues.

 Talk to an Attorney

-Because a conviction of drug possession carries lifelong consequences, it is important you speak with an attorney who is knowledgeable about drug possession laws in Georgia.
-Pleading guilty to any drug possession offense will have harsh penalties that we want you to avoid.
-Know your legal options and challenge the evidence so that you can move on from this arrest in the best way possible.
+Because a conviction of drug possession can carry serious prison time and a criminal record, it is important you speak with an attorney who is knowledgeable about drug possession laws in Georgia.
+Pleading guilty to any drug possession offense will have lifelong consequences that we want you to avoid.
+We would like for you to understand what you are facing and all of your legal options so that you can move on from this arrest in the best way possible.
 Call us for a FREE CONSULTATION today at 404-581-0999 and mention this blog.